The Executive Team

 Paul joined Commonwealth Games England in August 2015.

-- Sarah Winckless
+- Sarah Winckless MBE

 Chef de Mission Bahamas 2017 and Gold Coast 2018

-Sarah Winckless comes to us with a background in elite sport and a passion to create great teams to support today's athletes.
+Sarah Winckless MBE comes to us with a background in elite sport and a passion to create great teams to support today's athletes.
 As an Olympic rower she competed in three Olympic Games and six World Championships, gaining an Olympic Medal and being World Champion twice.

-She has worked with Team GB through the London, Sochi and Rio cycles, in the time taking the role of Chef de Mission of the Nanjing Youth Olympic Games.
+Sarah has worked with Team GB through the London, Sochi and Rio cycles, in the time taking the role of Chef de Mission of the Nanjing Youth Olympic Games.

-Sarah currently sits on both the UK anti-doping and British Bobsleigh and Skeleton boards.
+She currently sits on both the UK anti-doping and British Bobsleigh and Skeleton boards.
 She balances her work in sport with developing teams in businesses through leadership and mentoring programmes.

 Sarah was appointed in April 2016.